postgres-ai/postgres-checkup/HELP.md

 Helps to understand which type of workload is the most frequent (selects, inserts, updates, etc.) during the observation period.
 The grouping is based on the first word of every query.

-### K003 Top-50 Queries by total_time
+### K003 Top Queries by total_time

 One of the most comprehensive and deep reports.
-Shows Top-100 query groups ordered by total execution time during the observation period (`total_time` in pg_stat_statements).
+Shows Top query groups ordered by total execution time during the observation period (`total_time` in pg_stat_statements).
 Good start for query optimization.